 The college takes its health and safety and welfare responsibilities very seriously.
-Veterinary Physiotherapy is a physically demanding course which will involve you working in close contact with large and unpredictable animals.
+Equine Sports Therapy and Rehabilitation is a physically demanding course which will involve you working in close contact with large and unpredictable animals.
 Students are encouraged to declare and discuss with college staff, anything that may impact on their ability to safely and fully take part in any of the practical elements of the course."

 The following list shows the variety of learning and teaching methods experienced on this course.

 - The students experience a range of learning and teaching methods which combine lecture sessions reinforced by relevant practicals.

 - Practical application of Equine Therapies such as massage, trigger point therapy, stretching and myofascial release

 - Understanding and assessing gait analysis using motion analysis software